-- Dental Filling: If decay is present, Dr. Freano will use a resin dental filling to fix the damage.
+Depending on the severity of the crack, your dentist may recommend one or more types of dental filling materials for your specific case.
+If decay is present, Dr. Freano will use a resin dental filling to fix the damage.
 If the crack is near a dental filling, he may need to remove the filing to inspect the damage.
+To learn more about fillings, see Dental Fillings.

-- Dental Crown: Dr. Freano will most likely use a dental cap to save the tooth from further damage and give it strength if the crack is above the gum line.
+Dr. Freano can also use dental crowns to protect weak teeth from further damage, improve their appearance, and even hold dental bridges in place.
+Dr. Freano will most likely use a dental cap to save the tooth from further damage and give it strength if the crack is above the gum line.
+To learn about the dental crowns procedure, see Dental Crowns.

-- Root Canal: If the crack has extended into the pulp chamber of the tooth, he may need to perform a root canal to save the tooth.
+If the crack has extended into the pulp chamber of the tooth, Dr. Freano may need to perform a root canal to save the tooth.
 Dr. Freano will cap the tooth with a dental crown to restore the tooth after the root canal.
+However, when cracks are in the root of the tooth or if the tooth splits beyond repair, he will most likely need to extract it.
+To learn about the root canal procedure, see Root Canal.

 Cracked Tooth FAQs

 What happens if you leave a cracked tooth untreated?

 Does a cracked tooth show up on an x-ray?

 Is a cracked tooth painful?